Large Dogs are Part of Everyday Life

 Dogs are the most popular pet on the planet and more and more people are owning dogs these days.
 For those with a fear of dogs (cynophobia), large breeds like XL Bullies, Rottweilers, and German Shepherds can seem particularly intimidating.
 Sensationalised media stories and misunderstandings about these dogs often heighten fear and anxiety.
 Of course, as of December 1st 2024, XL Bullies are banned from ownership, unless the owner has a certificate of exemption.

 However, this does not mean that they have all disappeared.
 Many people are still keeping them despite the law.
 Additionally, there are still several other large breeds being kept as pets around the UK.
 This means that overcoming a fear of large dogs is highly beneficial.
-The good news is that just because a dog might look large and scary, the chances are very good it is friendly like most dogs and is not a threat to anyone.
+The good news is that just because a dog might look large and scary, the chances are very good it is friendly, like most other dogs, and is not a threat to anyone.

 Understanding XL Bullies and Large Dogs